 CTX has been shown to be safe and well-tolerated in a first-in-man UK clinical trial (PISCES I) in eleven disabled stroke patients who were followed up for at least two years post-treatment.
 The data from this study were recently published in The Lancet (click here to view).
-Similarly, the CTX treatment was safe and well tolerated in PISCES II, a Phase II single arm, open label study in which a total of 23 patients living with significant disability resulting from ischaemic stroke were treated with CTX and followed out to 12 months post-treatment.
+Similarly, the CTX treatment was safe and well tolerated in PISCES II, a Phase 2a single arm, open label study in which a total of 23 patients living with significant disability resulting from ischaemic stroke were treated with CTX and followed out to 12 months post-treatment.

 Response rates in key measures used to assess efficacy in PISCES II were observed at 3 months post-CTX treatment and were sustained out to 12 months post-treatment.
 Notably, a response rate of 35% of subjects at 12 months post-CTX treatment had at least a one point improvement on the modified Rankin Scale (mRS), a 7 point, clinician-reported global measure of disability and dependence upon others in carrying out activities of daily living.
 A one-point improvement in mRS is proven to be clinically meaningful for patients, both in terms of quality of life and healthcare resources needed to care for them.

 Further, data analysis from a pre-specified subgroup of patients in PISCES II study, who had residual upper limb movement, showed an even higher response rate (ie >1 pt improvement) of 50% on the mRS at 12 months post-treatment.
-Subjects similar to this subgroup, with moderate or moderately severe disability (mRS 3 or 4) and some residual arm movement, is the target population for a Phase IIb clinical trial (PISCES III).
+Subjects similar to this subgroup, with moderate or moderately severe disability (mRS 3 or 4) and some residual arm movement, was the target population for the Phase 2b clinical trial (PISCES III).